What Happens if Loan Modification Was Denied?

 Reapply for the Loan Modification

 Your letter from your lender should explain why your modification was denied.
-Use this letter as encouragement to reapply for the modification, but fix the reason you were denied.
+Use this letter as an encouragement to reapply for the modification, but fix the reason you were denied.
 Once you’ve fixed the reason you were explicitly denied for, try to set up a meeting at the office of the lender.
 You can explain to them the problems you’re having with the loan, and the steps you took to get your finances into better shape for the modification.

 When you reapply and meet with your lender, ask if there are any other kinds of modifications that you can get.